alexbud1/mails-in-support-of-UA/README.md

 Follow instruction and do next steps.

+1.Go to Google's Account Security Settings: www.google.com/settings/security

+Find the field "Access for less secure apps".
+Set it to "Allowed".

-1.You should start the Python built-in mail server on port 1025 using the following command for Windows: python -m smtpd -c DebuggingServer -n localhost:1025
+2.You should start the Python built-in mail server on port 1025 using the following command for Windows: python -m smtpd -c DebuggingServer -n localhost:1025

-2.Open another cmd window and paste command: python send_letters.py
+3.Open another cmd window and paste command: python send_letters.py

-3.You will be asked to print your email password.
+4.You will be asked to print your email password.
 Do it.
 I dont save it anywhere or use(you can check it in code)

-4.The process of sending started
+5.The process of sending started